ibm-cloud-architecture/eda-tech-academy/docs/lab1/lab1-sol.md

 ![](./images/hl-arch-ra.png)

 Streaming applications work as consuming events, processing them and producing new events in different topic.
-Those application will guaranty exaclty once delivery, so it will help for inventort consistency.
+Those applications will guaranty exaclty once delivery, so it will help for inventory consistency.

-IBM MQ and IBM Event Streams are used to support a shared message as a services to support any asynchronous communication between applications.
+IBM MQ and IBM Event Streams are used to support a shared message as a services architecture where any asynchronous communication between applications is supported.

-We want to use MQ to get messages from mainframe application and JEE using MDB.
+We want to use MQ to get messages from mainframe applications or  MDB JEE apps.
 MQ Streaming Queue or queue to queue replication will help moving those messages to the OpenShift cluster.

 MQ Source kafka connector will be used to inject to Event Streams topic.
-A `items` topic will be used to receive transaction on the item as a restock or sale event type.
+A `items` topic will be used to receive transactions about items as a restock or sale events.

 Sink connectors, based on Kafka Connect framework, may be used to move data to long persistence storage like s3 bucket, datalake, Database,... or to integrate back to Legacy ERP systems.